LIST-LUXEMBOURG/gapIt/README.md

 * stations_coordinates.txt: the coordinates of each station.
 * stations_relationships_1.xml: the upstream/downstreams relationships among the stations (file 1/2).
 * stations_relationships_2.xml: the upstream/downstreams relationships among the stations (file 2/2).

-Additionally, a picture is used to show the shape of the studied country: shapeCountry.jpg.
+* shapeCountry.jpg: a picture to show the shape of the studied country.

 ## References